violine1101/mcw-de-aprilfools-staffs/README.md

 Zudem sind nicht alle Features, die im Wiki-Artikel, im Datenpaket implementiert.
 Insbesondere können Kreaturen keine Zauberstäbe aufheben und benutzen, sondern nur Spieler.

 ## English

+**IMPORTANT:** In order for the data pack to function, you need at least Minecraft 18w43a (1.14).
+However, the data pack and the resource pack have only been tested in Minecraft 19w13b.

 ### Installation